kevinsconnolly/R_Analysis/README.md

 Below are 3:

 Color

 In-Car Technology

 Cost

 Color
-If the color is attractive, then we have their attention to show them The differecnt between the protype Mecha versus the prevelant industry competitor
+If the color is attractive, then we have the customer's attention to show the difference between the protype Mecha versus the prevelant industry competition

 In order to verify the top selling color cars, we would need to test our question with a regression model.
 In using a multiple linear regression model, collection of numerical variables, such as number of units sold by color and time.
 We can then estimate a sample size by years.
-We can collect the data that has been curated from other dealerships from previous years.
-Although, color seems like a bar plot would be appropriate.
+We can collect the data that has been procured from other dealerships from previous years.
+A bar plot would be appropriate when using color for the ease of reading and clarity for the investigation.

 In-Car Technology
 Consumers will spend an average of $3,000 to have their preferred tech capabilities which is a great way to increase overall customer satisfaction and increased margins